 Once you determine how often you’ll visit, you’ll also know what location within the facility will best suit your needs.
 For example, If you’re using your access daily, like a business or second garage, you should explore the most convenient units which tend to carry a price difference from the economy units.
 If you’re using a moving company, they may charge more for being further away from the loading dock.
 If you are dropping everything off and rarely coming back to access the unit, you can probably save some money by going to the upper, back part of the building where the economy units live.

 Once you have 1-3 sizes in mind, it’s best to see the unit in person.
 Almost all storage facilities will let you come by to tour the space.
-Just be sure to call ahead or look on their website for availability on those sizes.
+Just be sure to call ahead or look on their website for the availability on those sizes.
 Some spaces at the nearest location may be sold out.

 Climate-controlled units regulate the temperature and humidity, year-round.
 This prevents your items from being exposed to extreme climates that may cause permanent damage.
 Items like wood furniture, electronics, tools, canvas artwork, collectibles, and more are especially sensitive to extreme hot or cold weather.
 Because climate-controlled facilities are so much better for your belongings, you pay a premium when using these facilities.
 Sometimes you pay as much as 30-50% more for this type of storage.

 The necessity for climate-controlled storage really depends on the items you’re storing and how valuable they are to you.
 You may also want to consider the cleanliness of climate-controlled units versus the alternative.
-Indoor, climate-controlled units are easier to control pests and dirt because of the single entry/exit and limited access to the outdoors.
+Indoor, climate-controlled units make it easier to control pests and dirt because of the single entry/exit and limited access to the outdoors.
 It’s a harsh reality, but not all storage facilities are created equal.
 You’ll want to factor in possible damage expenses if you choose to save some money by storing temperature-sensitive or pest-favored items outdoors.